ABOUT THE MASTERS OF FINE ARTS

 - Admission for the Winter semester: October 1

 All applicants must complete the online application posted on the Graduate Admissions Homepage.
 Select “apply now” and follow the prompts to create an account username and password.
 After entering basic applicant and residency information you will be asked to select your academic objective.
 Simply select the appropriate objective from the pull down menu (in most cases: New – I want to apply to a new EMU grad program), the College or Arts and Sciences, and Art-Studio Art – MFA (Master of Fine Arts).
-Once you “save” this portion of the application the required departmental application (which outlines the process by which to submit your digital portfolio) will appear.
-Complete and upload this form and provide the required contact information for three references and submit your application.
-Please keep in mind that once you have submitted the application you will still need to request your official transcript(s) and finalize your digital portfolio if you opted to email or mail your image/video files to the department.
+Once you “save” this portion of the application you will be provide with a link to complete The School of Art & Design's Application (submitted via Slideroom).
+Here you will provide 3 letters of recommendation, a letter of intent that concisely expresses your goals and objectives as an artist/designer and the reason(s) for pursuing graduate study, an artist statement describing current artwork and research objectives/goals, and a portfolio of 15-20 images, videos, and/or audio files.
+Please keep in mind- that once you have submitted the School of Art & Design’s application you will still need to request your official transcript(s) and finalize your application to the Graduate School.

 If you have any questions regarding the online application process, feel free to contact the Graduate Coordinator at firstname.lastname@example.org